 Cynthia Irmer, JD, Ph.D.

-Managing Consultant, Conflict Mediation and Reconciliation
+Managing Consultant, Religion, Gender and Conflict

 Dr. Irmer is a conflict resolution specialist and attorney with more than 30 years experience in consensus building, negotiation and mediation and other forms of conflict resolution.
 She has led peacebuilding and conflict resolution teams for the UN, the UK’s Department for International Development (DfID), the US Agency for International Development (USAID), the US Department of State and private sector organizations.